 In the OSD menu, use pitch up/down to move the cursor between menu items.
 When a menu option has a > symbol to the right of it, this indicates that it contains a sub-menu.
 Roll-right will enter the sub-menu.
 For example, in the screen to the right, moving the cursor to "Features" and then moving the roll stick to the right will enter the "Features" sub-menu.

-Your KOPIS supports vTX remote control.
-To change the parameters of your vTX, enter the "Features" menu.
-From there, enter "VTX TR".
+To manage the Atlatl, enter the "Features" menu.
+From there, enter "VTX SA"